 Looking for help with your Family Engagement event or STEM Night?
 See page 27 for more information.

 Educator Memberships

-Join the Garden and help realize the mission set forth by Henry Shaw to discover and share knowledge about plants and their environment in order to preserve and enrich life.
+Join the Garden and help realize the mission to discover and share knowledge about plants and their environment in order to preserve and enrich life.

 Members receive great benefits including: